ajrgodfrey/LetsUseRNow/readme.md

 ## May 2017

 - improved access to the accessible SVG content by using BrailleR::BrowseSVG() on all files in figures folder before moving all necessary files over to SVGs folder
+- Issue with aspect ratio exposed with addition of accessible boxplot.